 Are you considering hiring felons?
 For some organizations, the thought of hiring ex-convicts is frightening.
 Employers may worry about a number of different factors:

-While these concerns are no doubt valid in some situations, many organizations find that due diligence and common sense is a good way to find middle ground in determining whether to hire someone who has a record.
-Obviously, a bank probably won’t hire someone who has been convicted of grand larceny, but there are many jobs in which a criminal conviction wouldn’t necessarily prevent a person from being a viable candidate.
+These concerns are no doubt valid in some situations.
+However, many organizations find that due diligence and common sense is a good solution.
+You can find the middle ground in determining whether to hire someone who has a record.
+Obviously, a bank probably won’t hire someone who has been convicted of grand larceny.
+But there are many jobs in which a criminal conviction wouldn’t necessarily prevent a person from being a viable candidate.
 And there’s a very good reason not to simply write off any candidate who has a blip on their background check…

 When Refusing to Hire Former Felons Might Be Against the Law

 It’s well-known that the criminal justice system prosecutes a disproportionate percentage of minorities.
-According to statistics compiled by AmericanProgress.org, people of color make up 30% of the population and represent 60% of the prison population.
+According to statistics compiled by AmericanProgress.org, people of color make up 30% of the population.
+But they represent 60% of the prison population.
 Simply having a blanket policy of never hiring anyone with a checkered past might be interpreted as discriminating on the basis of race.
-Looking at past convictions on a case-by-case basis is an established best practice and most likely to align with EEOC guidelines.
+Looking at past convictions on a case-by-case basis is an established best practice.
+It’s most likely to align with EEOC guidelines.

 For many employers, it makes sense to take into consideration: